Thursday, November 26, 2015

 And it became and remained for many weeks a bestseller.

-He wrote and published 6 novels in all and I’ve read 4 of them, so far.
-I think each of them is a work of art for the thoughtfulness of each of its word choices and the accumulation of each of its sentences and the way each book grabbed me with character-revelations that remain etched indelibly in my mind.
+He wrote and published six novels in all, so I still have two to go.
+I think each of the four is a work of art for the thoughtfulness of every word choice he made and the accumulation of each of its sentences and the way each book grabbed me with character-revelations that remain etched indelibly in my mind.

-All 4 of the books have been about Holt.
+All four of the books have been about Holt.
 Not just in Holt but about it as though it were itself another character.

 Over the next few months I plan to read both of them - slowly to make them last.